mmiz02/eportfolio/team-project.md

 Our proposed pipeline included:
 1. **Data Capture:** Data is captured via electronic data capture systems in a standardised structured manner.
 2. **Validation:** Mandatory fields are enforced during data entry, and validation methods such as range checks are used to minimise entry errors.
-3. **Cleaning:** Data will be standardised and machine learning methods will be used o flag anomalies.
+3. **Cleaning:** Data will be standardised and machine learning methods will be used to flag anomalies.
 All changes to data will be traceable.
 4. **Storage:** PostgreSQL will be used ensuring integrity, with encryption at rest and in transit.
 5. **Retrieval:** Data will have role-based access with audit trails logging access, edits, and queries.